Aane Pataaki

-Aane Pataki is a 2013 Kannada comedy film written and directed by debutant Chandrashekar Bandiyappa.
+Aane Pataki is a 2013 Indian Kannada comedy film written and directed by debutant Chandrashekar Bandiyappa.
 The film stars Srujan Lokesh in the lead.

 Plot

 The movie is about a wannabe actor who comes to the city aspiring to become a hero.
 However, because of his innocence and naivety he is often teased and made fun.
 He is invited to a party at the house of a movie producer because of an error made by the producers secretary.
 There he falls in love with a "Star Guest".